Bomber3874/Conditional-Statements-in-Cpp/README.md

   If no match is found, it can run a default option.

   Switch cases are often easier to read than many if-else statements when checking a single variable against many values.

+# Stepwise Algorithm for Finding the Greatest Number

+1.Input: Read three numbers from the user — num1, num2, and num3.

+2.Compare num1 and num2:

+  If num1 is greater than num2:

+    Compare num1 and num3:

+      If num1 is greater than num3, then num1 is the largest.

+      Else, num3 is the largest.

+3.Else if num2 is greater than num1:

+  Compare num2 and num3:

+    If num2 is greater than num3, then num2 is the largest.

+    Else, num3 is the largest.

+4.Output the largest number.